arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 	                        File to write the solution (MST edge list) to.
 By default it written to the file `sol`.

+### The Spark process

+The `Spark` process is another process that is present in my implementation in addition to the node processes.
+It's job solely bureaucratic: to start the algorithm by waking up atleast one node, and to finish up the algorithm and present the results.

+It accomplishes starting the algorithm by simply picking a node at random and sending it a `Wakeup` message.
+As an interesting side note, the GHS algorithm allows _any number of nodes to be woken up_ ***spontaneously***.
+This aspect of the GHS algorithm can be easily tested by un-commenting two lines of code in Spark's main() function.
+The two lines send `Wakeup` messages to all nodes rather one random node.

+Finally, output collection starts after `Spark` receives a `Finished` message from one of the two core nodes.
+Subsequently, it sends a `QueryBranches` message to every node process, and they all reply with the edges they know to be branches.
+(No single node knows all the branches of the MST, only which of its edges are branches.)
+The `Spark` processes collects these results and combines them in a set, then `output`s the solution using DistAlgo, and finally passes it on to `toos.py` to write it down to a file and/or visualize it using `matplotlib`.

 ### Running

 When `MST.dis` is run (by typing `python3 -m distalgo.runtime MST.dis` or using `run.py`), the program produces a long list of output messages, each emenating from the processes representing the nodes describing operations that occured at the node.
 A truncated example of the output is shown below: